dabrze/confidence-planner/README.md

 ## Online App

-Hey!
-If you don't want to use code, you can check out our confidence-planner web app hosted online
+If you don't want to write code, you can check out our confidence-planner web app hosted online!

 https://prediction-confidence-planner.herokuapp.com